F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 However, **this way, we can get outdated values**, as the values are not always updated when the index is changed.
 To get the updated values, we need to call the method [`remove_unused_levels`](https://pandas.pydata.org/docs/reference/api/pandas.MultiIndex.remove_unused_levels.html) after each change of the index.

+## Renaming the index
+The [`Index.rename`](https://pandas.pydata.org/docs/reference/api/pandas.Index.rename.html) function can be used for that.

-## Changing the index
+## Replacing the index
+We have several options how to replace the index with a new index:

-### Using columns as a new index
-For that, we can use the [`set_index`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.set_index.html) function.
+- Using columns as a new index: for that, we can use the [`set_index`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.set_index.html) function.

-### Using an existing index to create a new index
+- Using an existing index to create a new index
 For that, we can use the [`reindex`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.reindex.html) function.
+- Creating index from scratch

+### `reindex`
 The first parameter is the new index.
 Example:
 ```python
 df.reindex(df.index + 1) # creates a new index by adding 1 to the old index
 ```